Young Democrats of North Carolina: Leadership and Board of Trustees

 YDNC elects statewide officers at the yearly YDNC convention.
 Additionally, it appoints leaders on a yearly basis to serve on a board of trustees.
-Governor Jim Hunt, a former Young Democrats President, serves as the Honorary Chair of the YDNC Board of Trustees.
+The late Governor Jim Hunt, a former Young Democrats of North Carolina President, serves as the Honorary Chair of the YDNC Board of Trustees.
 This board serves in an advisory role to YDNC, and assists in fund raising efforts.